 - Member, VTV Family Outreach Foundation

-Favorite Faculty Award, Housing and Residence Life 2014 and 2017.
+- Favorite Faculty Award, Housing and Residence Life, VT, 2014 and 2017.

-“Out of the Box: Television, Documentary Fiction, and the Art of Healing.”
+“Out of the Box: Television, Documentary Fiction and the Art of Healing.”
 American Imago 74.1 (Spring 2017): 41-73.
-(Special Issue on “Psychoanalysis and Cultural Criticism”)

-“Memoirs and Healing: Howard Reich’s The First and Final Nightmare of Sonia Reich read through the lens of a trauma victim.”
+“Memoirs and Healing: Howard Reich’s The First and Final Nightmare of Sonia Reich Read through the Lens of a Trauma Victim.”
 Women in German Yearbook 31 (2015): 99-121.

 “Lockout: Spacing Trauma and Recovery in the Aftermath of the Virginia Tech Shootings.”
-American Imago 72.3 (Fall 2015): 231-283.
+American Imago 72.3 (Fall 2015): 231-83.